MrDippington/lab-06-back-end/README.md

-#Lab 6 - Back End
+# Lab 6 - Back End

 ## Step 1 - Repository Setup

+Estimate of time needed to complete: 10 minutes

+Start time: 19:20

+Finish time: 19:30

+Actual time needed to complete: 19:30

 .env - with your PORT.
 Make sure this file is in your .gitignore.
 README.md - with documentation regarding your lab and its current state of development.
 Check the "documentation" section below for more details on how that should look AT MINIMUM
 .gitignore - with standard NodeJS configurations